My Darling Aswang

-My Darling Aswang is a situational comedy aired every Sunday nights on TV5 from April 4, 2010 to May 8, 2011, replacing Shall We Dance?.
+My Darling Aswang is a situational comedy broadcast by TV5.
+Directed by Bert de Leon, starring Vic Sotto.
+It aired from April 4, 2010 to May 8, 2011, replacing Shall We Dance? and was replaced by Who Wants to Be a Millionaire? in Talentadong Pinoy's timeslot.
 Inspired by the movie Ang Darling Kong Aswang.

 About

 The sitcom My Darling Aswang is a spin-off from the MMFF 2009 box office movie Ang Darling Kong Aswang.
 It was Vic Sotto's second program with TV5 after Who Wants to be a Millionaire.